 Sure the temperatures could go subzero at any time and sure we can barely move in all our layers, but we’re Minnesotans.
 We love all kinds of weather!
-Let’s go on a snow tubing adventure on these Twin Cities hills!
+So, pack your thermos of hot chocolate and layer up!
+Let’s go on a snow tubing adventure at these Twin Cities tube parks!
 Note, several of these tubing spots may be best suited for your older, more thrill-seeking tweens and teens.
 For kids who need a gentler slope, we have recommendations across the Metro on our big list of the TWIN CITIES BEST SLEDDING HILLS.

 Did we miss any hills that you love?
 Leave a comment and let us know.